 LaJeanna joined Oasis in December 2015 as the outreach case manager.
 She has been working in youth services for the past five years.
 She has worked for Face to Face as an outreach worker, for Catholic Charities as a case manager, and has also worked with the Department of Human Services.
 LaJeanna previously served on the board of the MN Coalition for the Homeless and has spoken in front of the Minnesota House of Representatives and the Minnesota Senate for homeless youth rights.
 She uses her passion for art and humor to help youth unlock their strengths and grasp the stability they need.

-Jess joined Oasis in March 2016 to be part of the innovative partnership with Mall of America.
-She will be providing case management to youth MOA team members who are experiencing homelessness or housing instability.
-Jess has been working with youth programs for over a decade.
+Jess joined Oasis in March 2016 to be part of the innovative partnership with Mall of America by providing case management to youth MOA team members who are experiencing homelessness or housing instability.
+In early 2017, Jess became Oasis' program managerand brings to that position 10+ years of experience working with youth programs.
 She previously worked at The Salvation Army Booth Brown House and now serves on their Advisory Board.
 She is currently pursuing a master's degree in public affairs at the Hubert H. Humphrey School.

 Jess is honored to work with young people on a daily basis and seeks out opportunities to help them recognize their awesomeness.
 She is committed to working collaboratively with community partners to develop and implement strategic solutions to end youth homelessness.